Candib80/cs50labs/conditions/README.md

 {% spoiler "Hint" %}

-Whole numbers are integers.
-We get integers by using the function `get_int()`, and putting our prompt inside of the parentheses, inside of quotation marks.
+First you will need to declare your variables, which are whole numbers or integers.
+Then we need to get the integers by using the function `get_int()`, and putting our prompt inside of the parentheses, inside of quotation marks.
 Make sure that you leave a space to separate your prompt from the user input.

 {% endspoiler %}